shadowwalker/next-pwa/README.md

     - `fallbacks.audio` - fallback route for audio, default to none
     - `fallbacks.video` - fallback route for video, default to none
     - `fallbacks.font` - fallback route for font, default to none
+- cacheOnFrontEndNav - enable additional route cache when navigate between pages with `next/link` on front end.
+Checkout this [example](https://github.com/shadowwalker/next-pwa/tree/master/examples/cache-on-front-end-nav) for some context about why this is implemented.
+  - default: `false`
+  - note: this improve user experience on special use cases but it also adds some overhead because additional network call, I suggest you consider this as a trade off.
 - ~~subdomainPrefix: string - url prefix to allow hosting static files on a subdomain~~
   - ~~default: `""` - i.e. default with no prefix~~
   - ~~example: `/subdomain` if the app is hosted on `example.com/subdomain`~~